vinihiga/vinihiga/README.md

 ### Hi there, I'm Vini! 👋

-I work as Mobile Software Engineer for a multinational company and I have a bachelor on Software Engineering (PUC-Campinas), also I'm an alumni of the Apple program called Developer Academy (BEPiD).
+I work as Mobile Software Engineer for a multinational company and I have a bachelor in Software Engineering (PUC-Campinas), also alumni of the Apple program called Developer Academy (as well known as BEPiD).

 On my free time, I like to create some Proof of Concepts (PoCs) for iOS and videogames for any type of platforms (PC, Mac, iOS, Android, Playstation, Nintendo, Xbox...).

-Currently, I'm working on a simple 2D Game Engine made in C++, which is also available here!
-The Game Engine is called SEE!

 ### 📫 How to reach me:
 - @apenasumdev at Instagram